txts/txts.github.io/softeng/_posts/2014-11-06-Twenty-Things.md

 ## It all Depends

 Locality Matters.
-What is true for you ain't true for me.
+[What's](refs.md#bbb) is true for you ain't true for me.
 Best policies are tuned to local conditions.

 counter view: need global polciies to allow for large scale integration, lower training costs, easier future integration